G1OJS/BandOpticon/Change History.md

 To do:
   - add a list option (replace tiles) as an *option*
   - make extra mode click not change global mode
+  - add an alert if an entered rectangle contains no squares (e.g. IO89:90) - or make the expansion work on the reversed characters
   - day / night theme?
   - QRZ link for displayed callsigns?
   - switch to https://www.brailleinstitute.org/freefont/